gulintao/DMTAA/README.md

 * CHEX: Statically Vetting Android Apps for Component Hijacking Vulnerabilities, CCS 2012
 * VCCFinder: Finding potantial vulnerabilities in open-source projects to assist code audits, CCS 2015

+#### Bug localization

+* Fault Localization and Repair for Java Runtime Exceptions, ISSTA 2009
+* Where Should the Bugs Be Fixed?
+More Accurate Information Retrieval-Based Bug Localization Based on Bug Reports, ICSE 2012
+* Auto-Completing Bug Report for Android Application.
+* FUSION: A Tool for Facilitating and Augmenting Android Bug Reporting, ICSE companion 2016
+* Automatically Discovering, Reporting and reproducing Android Appplication Crashes, ICST 2016